 3.2.2 Evaluation

 For our experimental evaluation we use the GMI dataset that contains a total of 785 comments out of which 392 are positively rated and 393 are negative.
 Among the total available comments, 80% are used for training and the remaining 20% are used for evaluation.
-Our model calculates the sentiment score of a given sales person comment and classifies it as a positive sentiment or negative sentiment.
+Our model calculates the topic-wise sentiment score of a given sales person comment and classifies it as a positive sentiment or negative sentiment.

 Results are summarized in Table1.